yahayuta/droid_cigcounter/README.md

 - **Settings**: Customizable cost per cigarette
 - **Reset Functionality**: Clear all data when needed

+## 📖 How to Use

+### 1. App Overview
+The Tobacco Counter app helps you track your daily cigarette consumption.
+It provides an immediate count for the current day, estimated costs, and an associated health risk factor.
+You can also view historical data, analytics, and manage settings.

+### 2. Home Screen
+*   **Access:** This is the main screen you see when you open the app.
+*   **Core Functionality (Count Up):** To record a cigarette, simply **tap the large circular number in the center of the screen.** The count will increase by one, and the estimated cost and health risk will update immediately.
+*   **Information Displayed:**
+    *   **Today's Count:** Shows the total number of cigarettes you have recorded for the current day.
+    *   **Today's Cost:** Displays the estimated financial cost incurred from today's smoking, based on your recorded cigarettes and the "Cost Per Cigarette" set in settings.
+    *   **Cancer Risk:** Provides an estimated cancer risk factor based on your daily consumption.
+*   **Navigation:** The App Bar at the top of the screen provides quick access to other sections of the app:
+    *   **Analytics:** (Graph Icon) - For detailed statistics and trends.
+    *   **History:** (Clock Icon) - To view a log of all recorded cigarettes.
+    *   **Health:** (Heart Icon) - For more specific health-related information.
+    *   **Settings:** (Gear Icon) - To customize app parameters.

+### 3. Analytics Screen
+*   **Access:** Tap the **graph icon** in the Home Screen's App Bar.
+*   **Purpose:** This screen offers various charts and graphs to visualize your smoking patterns over time, helping you understand your habits better.

+### 4. History Screen
+*   **Access:** Tap the **clock icon** in the Home Screen's App Bar.
+*   **Purpose:** Here, you will find a chronological list of every cigarette you have recorded, complete with timestamps.
+This allows you to review your past consumption.

+### 5. Health Screen
+*   **Access:** Tap the **heart icon** in the Home Screen's App Bar.
+*   **Purpose:** This section is designed to provide you with more in-depth information about the health impacts of smoking and potentially tips for reduction.

+### 6. Settings Screen
+*   **Access:** Tap the **gear icon** in the Home Screen's App Bar.
+*   **Purpose:** This screen allows you to personalize the app's behavior.
+    *   **Cost Per Cigarette:** You can adjust this value to accurately reflect the actual cost of your cigarettes.
+This setting directly influences the "Today's Cost" calculation on the Home Screen.
+    *   **Reset All Data:** There is an option here to clear all your recorded cigarette data, effectively starting fresh.
+Use with caution as this action is usually irreversible.

 ## 🚀 Getting Started

 ### Prerequisites